saikitsune/jobs/MBA Intern/README.md

 ### About Greycroft
 Greycroft Partners is a leading early stage venture capital firm focused on investments in digital media.
 With offices in the two media capitals of the world - New York and Los Angeles – Greycroft is uniquely positioned to serve entrepreneurs who have chosen us as their partners.
 We leverage our extensive network of media and technology industry connections to help our entrepreneurs gain visibility, build strategic relationships, successfully bring their products to market, and build successful businesses.

-Greycroft manages $400MM and has made over seventy-five investments in leading companies including Huffington Post, Buddy Media, Maker Studio, Babble, Collective Media and Klout.
+Greycroft manages $400MM and has made over seventy-five investments in leading companies including Huffington Post, Buddy Media, Maker Studios, Collective Media, AwesomenessTV, Pulse and Klout.
 In 2013 Greycroft companies will generate $1B of revenue and employ 3,000 people.
 We have a deep respect for the role that entrepreneurship and venture capital play in the world economy, and are committed to learning from both success and failure.